creativeprojects/resticprofile/README.md

 If you need to escalate the result of your backup to a monitoring system, you can definitely use the `run-after` and `run-after-fail` scripting.

 But sometimes we just need something simple that a monitoring system can regularly check.
 For that matter, resticprofile can generate a simple JSON file with the details of the latest backup/forget/check command.
-I have a Zabbix agent [checking this file](https://github.com/creativeprojects/resticprofile/tree/master/contrib/zabbix) once a day, and you can hook up any monitoring system that can load a JSON file.
+For example I have a Zabbix agent [checking this file](https://github.com/creativeprojects/resticprofile/tree/master/contrib/zabbix) once a day, and so you can hook up any monitoring system that can interpret a JSON file.

 In your profile, you simply need to add a new parameter, which is the location of your status file